oracle/weblogic-monitoring-exporter/README.md

 [![Build Status](https://travis-ci.org/oracle/weblogic-monitoring-exporter.svg?branch=master)](https://travis-ci.org/oracle/weblogic-monitoring-exporter)

-The WebLogic Monitoring Exporter uses the [WLS RESTful Management API](https://docs.oracle.com/middleware/1221/wls/WLRUR/overview.htm#WLRUR111) to scrape runtime information and then exports [Prometheus](http://prometheus.io)-compatible metrics.
+The WebLogic Monitoring Exporter is a [Prometheus](http://prometheus.io)-compatible exporter of metrics from WebLogic Server (WLS) instances, which it obtains by using the [WLS RESTful Management API](https://docs.oracle.com/middleware/12213/wls/WLRUR/overview.htm#WLRUR111), available in version 12.2.1 or later.
-It is available both as a [web application](#web-application) to be deployed to the WebLogic Server (WLS) instance, version 12.2.1 or later, from which you want to get metrics, and also as a [sidecar](#sidecar), which runs as its own process, and which is configured to contact a WLS instance.
+Metrics are selected using a [YAML configuration file](#Configuration).

+The exporter is available in two forms:
+ - A [web application](#web-application) that you deploy to the server from which metrics are to be extracted.
+ You may include a configuration file directly in the WAR file, and you may temporarily modify the configuration in a running system by using a web form.
+If a [coordination configurator](config_coordinator/README.md) is running and configured, that temporary configuration will be sent to all servers configured to use it.

+ - A [separate process](#sidecar) that is run alongside a server instance.
+You supply the configuration to such a process with a PUT command, as described below.
+The [WebLogic Server Kubernetes Operator](https://github.com/oracle/weblogic-kubernetes-operator/) has special support for the exporter in this form.

 ## Configuration
 Here is an example `yaml` file configuration: